 Solution: Do not sit too long without getting up.
 A good idea is to set an alarm on your phone or fit bit to remind you to stand up every 30-60-minutes.
 Also, ensure that minimal pressure is put on your blood vessels by getting a properly fitted chair that spreads the weight load over the larger area of your legs and buttocks.

 Reason #2: Sitting puts stress on the spine

 Lumbar spine curvature.
 The lumbar spine, or lower back, has an inward curve which decreases the stress on the discs and other structures of the spine.
-When prolonged sitting reverses the curve, the symptoms of back pain and discomfort typically present.
+When prolonged sitting reverses the curve, the symptoms of back ache and discomfort typically present.

 Bulging discs.
 Patients with a bulged disc or discs experience increased pain when sitting for too long.
 They may also make their disc worse, which can, in turn, put additional pressure on already compressed spinal nerves.

 Sacroiliac joints.
 Sitting puts pressure on the joints that attach the spine to the pelvis (sacroiliac joints).
 Pain is experienced in the buttocks and legs.

 Solution: Get a chair with a lumbar support.
 Periodically stand up, lean back and push your hips forward to stretch your spine.
 This will counteract the negative effects of sitting.

 Reason #3: Sitting at a desk can cause neck and shoulder pain